 - Specialists in every condition: Our team includes neurologists who specialize in different conditions, giving them a high level of expertise.
 Many of our team members have fellowship training or advanced certifications in caring for patients with specific neurological conditions.

-- Dedicated centers of care: You can find expert, focused care for epilepsy, multiple sclerosis and amyotrophic lateral sclerosis (ALS, or Lou Gehrig’s disease) at our centers devoted to these conditions.
-We are a designated Center for Comprehensive MS Care, a Level III Epilepsy Center and a recognized ALS center by the ALS Association.
+- Dedicated centers of care: You can find expert, focused care for epilepsy, headache, multiple sclerosis and amyotrophic lateral sclerosis (ALS, or Lou Gehrig’s disease) at our centers devoted to these conditions.
+We are a designated Center for Comprehensive MS Care, a Level III Epilepsy Center which includes an epilepsy monitoring unit (EMU) and a recognized ALS center by the ALS Association.
 The teams in these centers have specific training and experience providing the highest level of care for these complex conditions.

 - Excellent diagnosis for neurological disorders: Neurological conditions can often be difficult to diagnose because the symptoms resemble those of other medical conditions.
 Your doctor may refer you to our team if you are experiencing unexplained symptoms such as headaches or muscle weakness.
 Our team performs the full range of diagnostic testing, including single-fiber electromyography (EMG).
 This test, which is not widely available, is especially valuable for diagnosing neuromuscular disorders.
 We combine the latest diagnostic technology with our years of experience to give you a diagnosis.